JCalmCrasher/JCalmCrasher/README.md

 ## Hey there, I'm JoshX ✌️️️

-<p style="font-family: monospace">Before you is a human that has an obsession for knowledge.
+<p style="font-family: monospace">Before you is a human with an obsession for knowledge.
 I love building, writing and slamming those keys till something works.</p>

 <p style="margin-top:10px; font-family: monospace">I believe humans are only limited by themselves, there's no thought/idea thinkable that cannot be achieved ✨</p>